jengelh/g-manual/index.rst

 **not** available for all platforms, in which case you have to omit and make do without it.

-Being the main entrypoint for everything, the nginx HTTPS network service, generally port 443, will need to be configured in the packet filter to be accessible (publicly).
+Being the main entrypoint for everything, the nginx HTTPS network service will need to be configured in the packet filter to be accessible (publicly).
+In other words, open port 443.

 nginx support package